HewlettPackard/swarm-learning/docs/Install/Starting_SWCI_nodes.md

 |`--usr-dir <dir>`|The host directory that must be used as the user directory by this SWCI node.|None|
 |`--init-script-name <swci-init file>`*|Name of the init script file that has SWCI commands to be executed at the start of SWCI. <br> This file must be located inside the user directory at the top level.<br>|`swci-init`|

+*If init option is provided, all SWCI commands within this script file are processed before it enters the interactive mode and waits for users commands.
+Users can simulate a non-interactive SWCI run by having a bunch of SWCI commands and an SWCI `EXIT` command at the end of the `swci-init` file.
+This could be used for automation.

 <blockquote>

 NOTE: